Angling Event Lead Coach Level 2

-The cost of a Level 2 course is £345, which includes tuition, registration and certification.
-In addition you’ll be eligible after qualification to take up the first year of coach licensing without the usual annual fee.
+The cost of a Level 2 Angling Event Coach course is £270, which includes tuition, registration and certification but not travel, meals or accommodation.
+In addition you’ll be eligible after qualification to take up the first year of Event Lead Coach licensing without the usual annual fee.

-- This course format will start with two days working with your tutor and the other coaches in this course group.
+- A course will start with two days working with your tutor and the other coaches in this course group.
 You book online for the three dates scheduled for your selected event (you must attend all the days of your course).

-- After the first group sessions you’ll have about four weeks in which to deliver four linked and progressive coaching sessions which you have planned.
+- After the first group sessions you’ll normally have two to four weeks in which to deliver four linked and progressive coaching sessions which you have planned.
 (You would do this with your own club, project, fishery or other organisation, not with the tutor and the rest of your group.)

 - Along with your completed coursework, you bring the plans, risk assessments and evaluations from your linked sessions to the final day of your course.
 Your tutor will assess everything and give you feedback.

-- Providing you have supplied evidence of the required First Aid and UK Coaching Safeguarding training, Angling Trust can normally apply for your qualification certificate shortly after the final assessment day.
+- Providing you have supplied evidence of the required First Aid training, Angling Trust can normally apply for your qualification certificate shortly after the final assessment day.

 When further schedules are set up we will add them to the carousel shown below and at the base of the main coaching webpage.
 Coaching Centre staff won’t know in advance what new events may be arranged — if no course of the kind you’re seeking is showing on the carousel, then we don’t yet have that information to share with you.
 Why not ask to join our Enquiry List?

 Getting in touch about coaching courses/joining the Enquiry List